 Observant readers will notice that the final entry in the leadership list is 'All management... (delegated to others...)'.

-This emphasizes that:
+This emphasises that:

-- Leadership is (usually*) a bigger responsibility than management, and also,
+- Leadership is (usually*) a bigger responsibility than management and also,

 - Leadership includes the responsibility for the management of the group/situation, which is typically mostly by delegation to others.

-There are lots of great leadership training courses that can help you to explore the concept of leadership future.
+- There are lots of great leadership training courses that can help you to explore the concept of leadership future.

 James Scouller has an additional and helpful viewpoint on the distinction between leadership and management: He says:

 " Leadership is more about change, inspiration, setting the purpose and direction, and building the enthusiasm, unity and 'staying-power' for the journey ahead.
 Management is less about change, and more about stability and making the best use of resources to get things done...
 But here is the key point: leadership and management are not separate.
 And they are not necessarily done by different people.
 It's not a case of, 'You are either a manager or a leader'.
 Leadership and management overlap.. ."
 (From The Three Levels of Leadership, J Scouller, 2011)